lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 defaults write com.apple.finder AppleShowAllFiles NO
 {{< /highlight >}}

-You will need to relaunch finder before these changes will take effect.
+You will need to re-launch Finder before these changes take effect.
 For more info on showing / hiding hidden files I recommend [Ian Lunn's article](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).

 ## Wrapping up